Upper Eyelid Surgery

 UPPER & LOWER EYELID SURGERY (BLEPHAROPLASTY) BEFORE & AFTER PHOTO.
 SURGERY BY DR. BALJEET K. PUREWAL (OCULOPLASTIC SURGEON) IN NEW JERSEY

 UPPER EYELID SURGERY

 Concern: She never showed too much of her eyelid platform, but felt that this had worsened over the years as her skin became heavier on her upper lids.
 She wanted to reveal more of her eyelid, more symmetrically.

 Surgery by Dr. Baljeet K. Purewal in New Jersey.

 Upper Eyelid Blepharoplasty

 See the world through fresh eyes.
-If sagging or drooping eyelid skin is a concern, consider Dr Baljeet Purewal at Fresh Face + Eye the blepharoplasty specialist for your eyelid lift.
+If sagging or drooping eyelid skin is a concern, consider Dr. Baljeet Purewal at Fresh Face + Eye the blepharoplasty specialist for your eyelid lifts.